-Total governmental assets increased during fiscal year 2018.
-The majority of this increase can be attributed to the increase in current and other assets.
-The increase in current and other assets was primarily due to an increase in cash and cash equivalents, which is due to an increase in property taxes.
-Property taxes increased from the prior fiscal year due to an increased amount available from the County.
+Total governmental assets increased during fiscal year 2019.
+The majority of this increase can be attributed to the increase in equity in pooled cash and cash equivalents and the net OPEB asset.
+The increase in cash and cash equivalents is due to increased property tax and interest revenues in the general fund, even though there was an increase in expenses from the prior fiscal year.